oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 #### New Stateful commands
 - `screenshot` opens a window that shows a real time screenshot with a red grid overlay.
 This overlay corresponds to the grid-based mouse control.
 To turn of screenshot, say the `screenshot` keyword again
 - `overlay` overlays a red grid over the entire screen.
-To turn of the overlay, close the window manually
+To turn off the overlay, close the window manually

 #### Examples